- Home

 You can compare the various plans here:

 Virgin Movil has an interesting plan called "antiplan".
 You don't need a RUT or a bank account.
-It is interesting if you spend a lot of time on the phone, or if you use lots of data (for example with a 4G dongle).
+It is interesting if you spend a lot of time on the phone, or if you use lots of data (for example, with a 4G/5G dongle).

 https://www.virginmobile.cl/tarifas/antiplanes

-But, how does a monthly plan works without a bank account?
+But, how does a monthly plan work without a bank account?

 Good to:

-• Add credit for 6 months, to avoid having to top up all the time
+- Add credit for six months, to avoid having to top up all the time

-• Get discounts if you use a lot your phone.
+- Get discounts if you use your phone a lot.
 Below 1Gb/120 minutes per month, it is not better than the prepaid offers.

 Prepaid sim card (prepago)